I use Makefiles a lot for development. Makefiles have been around for a long

 rm -f hello.out space.out world.out helloworld

-ensures that it doesn't return a non-zero exit status if
+The -f flag to rm ensures that it doesn't return a non-zero exit status if

 a given file happens to not exist.